ylli2000/tkinter-subfolders-select/README.md

 # settings.txt as persistent memory to memorize the subfolder you selected last time.
 selected_folders_key = 'my_app:selected_folders'
 settings = {}
-settings[selected_folders_key] = ''
+settings[selected_folders_key] = '' # store the list of subfolders, separated by commas

 # link this click function to your button
+# params:
-# selected_folders_label: where you store the list of subfolders, separated by commas
+#  selected_folders_label: where you display the list of subfolders, separated by commas
 #  hint: the title of the dialog box
 def browse_folder_click(selected_folders_label, hint):
     folder_path = filedialog.askdirectory(title=hint)
     if folder_path: